How to Identify The Right Target Audience for Your Blog

 A target audience is a specific group of people you want to reach with your content — the ones who’ll actually care about what you have to say.

-In marketing, your target audience represents the people most likely to connect with your message, benefit from your expertise, and eventually buy from your recommendations.
+In marketing, your target audience represents the individuals most likely to connect with your message, benefit from your expertise, and ultimately make a purchase based on your recommendations.

 Your blog target audience isn’t “everyone who uses the internet.”
 It’s a narrowed-down group with shared interests, struggles, and goals that match your blog’s mission.